 - A. Baseline Density.
-The number of units permitted in a PUD development is determined from the parallel plan (Section 16.20 B.2). - B. Density Bonus. - Residential density may be increased at the discretion of the Township Board by including one (1) or more of the elements identified in subsection C. Each element listed in subsection C is worth an additional incremental bonus.
+The number of units permitted in a PUD development is determined from the parallel plan (Section 16.20 B.2). - B. Density Bonus. - 1.
+Residential density may be increased at the discretion of the Township Board by including one (1) or more of the elements identified in subsection C. Each element listed in subsection C is worth an additional incremental bonus.
 The bonus for each element shall be up to 10 percent of the units identified on the parallel plan. - 2.
 The specific amount of the bonus shall be at the discretion of the Township Board, depending on the degree to which the applicant has addressed that element and the impact it has in contributing to the objectives sought to be achieved by the PUD.
-The maximum density increase any development may receive shall be 25 percent of the units identified on the parallel plan. - 3.
-The project area must be served by public water and sewer to qualify for a density bonus. - C. Elements.
-For those PUD developments eligible to receive a density bonus, the proposed development is required to demonstrate one (1) or more of the following considerations: - 1.
+The maximum density increase any development may receive shall be 25 percent of the units identified on the parallel plan.

+The project area must be served by public water and sewer to qualify for a density bonus.

+- C. Elements.
+For those PUD developments eligible to receive a density bonus, the proposed development is required to demonstrate one (1) or more of the following considerations.
+The size and scale of the incorporated elements considered below shall be commensurate and proportionate with the value increase of the density bonus. - 1.
 Providing public amenities such as playgrounds, picnic facilities, or community centers. - 2.
-Including a variety of housing types with a range of styles and price points. - 3.
-Providing paths, trails, greenways, or other pedestrian and non-motorized transportation facilities accessible to the public and connected to or creating a network of trails throughout the community. - 4.
-Extending public sewer to priority areas and/or looping the public water system. - 5.
+Including a variety of housing types with a range of price points. - 3.
+Providing paths, trails, greenways, or other pedestrian and non-motorized transportation facilities accessible to the public and connected to or creating a network of trails throughout the community.

+- 4. Extending public sewer to priority areas and/or looping the public water system outside of the project area. - 5.
 Providing open space above what is required for PUDs. - 6.
-Cleanup of site contamination. - 7.
-Stormwater management on-site that relies upon manufactured natural systems (such as bioswales, rain gardens, or installed wetlands) and preserves the quality and integrity of existing natural areas. - 8.
+Stormwater management on-site that relies upon manufactured natural systems (such as bioswales, rain gardens, or installed wetlands) and preserves the quality and integrity of existing natural areas. - 7.
 Other similar elements as determined by the Planning Commission.